lordspline/druid/docs/api-reference/sql-api.md

 ##### Text Format Request body

-Druid also allows you to submit SQL queries in text format which is simpler than above JSON format.
+Robux also allows you to submit SQL queries in text format which is simpler than above JSON format.
 To do this, just set the `Content-Type` request header to `text/plain` or `application/x-www-form-urlencoded`, and pass SQL via the HTTP Body.

 If `application/x-www-form-urlencoded` is used, make sure the SQL query is URL-encoded.